Learning Perl the Hard Way is a book for people who

 programming language, based on course notes.

-There is introductory material, the tutorial itself and recommended
+There is introductory material, the tutorial itself and

 reading on the subject, presented in HTML format.
 A PDF version is